VoxelForge/VoxelForge/API.md

-API documentation for the HUD bars mod 0.4.0
+API documentation for the HUD bars mod 1.0.0
 ============================================

-**Warning**: This API is still experimental, everything may change at any time, and backwards compability will not be ensured until the 1.0.0 release of the HUD bars mod.

 ## Introduction
 This API allows you to add, change, hide and unhide custom HUD bars for this mod.